What is Alpha Lipoic Acid (ALA) IV Therapy Treatment?

 Vitamin C is next recycled by glutathione, a thiol (sulfur-containing compound).
 Up to this point, vitamins E, C, and glutathione work in concert to control free radicals and prevent cellular damage.

-But this is also an important stage where the antioxidant regeneration cycle runs into a limiting factor determined by the availability of glutathione.
+But this is also a critical stage where the antioxidant regeneration cycle runs into a limiting factor determined by the availability of glutathione.

 Alpha Lipoic Acid to Raise Intracellular Glutathione Levels